 “Yet it shall not be so among you; but whoever desires to become great among you, let him be your servant,” Matthew 20:26

-It is a natural tendency to pick the first warm body when filling a leadership role.
+Churches need a lot of help, and it is a natural tendency to pick the first warm body when filling a leadership role.

-However, taking the time to assess, question and determine the right person for the job will help you to avoid the unpleasant task of removing the wrong person from a leadership role.
+However, taking the time to assess, question, and determine the right person for the job will help you to avoid the unpleasant task of removing the wrong person from a leadership role.

 Access our training and growing library of forms, documents and job descriptions with our bundled package!